aharneish/deep-learning-nlp-practice/week 4/answers.md

                     * Sigmoid activations suffer from the "vanishing gradient" problem.
 For very large or small inputs, the gradient becomes close to zero, leading to slow learning in deep networks.
                     * The output is not zero-centered, which can cause issues in network convergence.

+        b.
+Tanh:

+            * The hyperbolic tangent function, tanh(x), is similar to the sigmoid function but maps the input to a range between -1 and 1.

+            * Pros:

+                * Like the sigmoid function, tanh provides a smooth gradient.

+                * It is zero-centered, making it more convenient for optimization algorithms.

+            * Cons:

+                * Tanh activations also suffer from the vanishing gradient problem.

+                * The output range is limited, which can result in slower convergence.

+        c.
+ReLU (Rectified Linear Unit):

+                * The rectified linear unit, ReLU(x) = max(0, x), is a popular activation function used in many deep neural networks.

+                * Pros:

+                    * ReLU is computationally efficient to compute and allows for faster training compared to sigmoid and tanh.

+                    * It overcomes the vanishing gradient problem as it does not saturate for positive inputs.

+                    * ReLU activations provide sparsity in the network, as they zero out negative values.
+                * Cons:

+                    * The gradient for negative inputs is zero, which can cause "dying ReLU" issues where neurons become inactive and stop learning.

+                    * ReLU outputs are not bounded, which may result in exploding gradients during training.
+        d.
+Leaky ReLU:

+                *he Leaky ReLU is an extension of the ReLU function that addresses the dying ReLU problem.
+It introduces a small slope for negative inputs.
+Mathematically, it is defined as f(x) = max(ax, x), where a is a small constant.

+                * Pros:

+                    *Leaky ReLU mitigates the dying ReLU problem by allowing small negative gradients for negative inputs.

+                    * It maintains the computational efficiency of ReLU.

+                * Cons:

+                    * Choosing the right slope parameter can be challenging, as it can impact the network's performance.

+                    * The output range is not bounded, which can result in exploding gradients.